top of page

 While clubs make for good company, their events tend to be designed for larger groups.
 Those looking for a more personal experience with their hiking partners should join a guided hike instead.
 Rather than trying to integrate with an entire group, one-time excursions provide chances to socialize and bond with an individual.

-Three hikers take a break under a sad dead tree deep in the heart of Texas
+In keeping with the buddy system, three hiking buddies take a break under a sad dead tree deep in the heart of Texas

 Buddies on Break in East Texas - Photo Credit: Bryan Donoghue